 One important thing to note here is that the stock made a retest to the neckline here.

-To achieve your trading goal, it’s important to incorporate discipline and to adopt a proper risk management.
-This is the reason of popularity of Head & Shoulders pattern due its risk reward objective.
+To achieve your trading goal, it’s important to incorporate discipline and adopt proper risk management.
+This is the reason for the popularity of the Head & Shoulders pattern due to its risk-reward objective.

-You may take further confirmation of the possibility of breakout by tracking volume; slope of the neckline and with the help of technical parameters.
+You may take further confirmation of the possibility of a breakout by tracking the volume; the slope of the neckline and with the help of technical parameters.